-Role Name Name Description Mult Туре Remarks Class S111_DatasetDiscoveryMetadata Metadata about the individual datasets in the exchange catalogue - - - Attribute fileName Dataset file name 1 CharacterString Attribute filePath Full path from the exchange set root directory 1 CharacterString Path relative to the root directory of the exchange set.
-The location of the file after the exchange set is unpacked into directory <exch_roo T> will be <exch_roo T>/<filepath>/ <filename></filename></filepath></exch_roo </exch_roo Attribute description Short description giving the area or location covered by the dataset 1 CharacterString E.g. a harbour or port name, between two named locations etc. Attribute dataProtection Indicates if the data is encrypted 01 Boolean 0 indicates an unencrypted dataset 1 indicates an encrypted dataset Attribute protectionScheme specification or method used for data protection 01 CharacterString Eg S-63
+Name Description Mult Value Туре Remarks S100_DatasetDiscoveryMetadata Metadata about the individual datasets in the exchange catalogue - - fileName Dataset file name 1 CharacterString filePath Full path from the exchange set root directory 1 CharacterString Path relative to the root directory of the exchange set.
+The location of the file after the exchange set is unpacked into directory <exch_root> will be <exch_root>/<filepath>/<filename></filename></filepath></exch_root></exch_root> description Short description giving the area or location covered by the dataset 1 CharacterString E.g. a harbour or port name, between two named locations etc. dataProtection Indicates if the data is encrypted 01 Boolean 0 indicates an unencrypted dataset 1 indicates an encrypted dataset protectionScheme specification or method used for data protection 01 CharacterString Eg S-63 digitalSignature Indicates if the data has a digital signature 01 Boolean O: unsigned 1: datafile is digitally signed [to be reconciled when S-100 finalizes digital signature elements] digitalSignatureValue Digital signature 01 CharacterString This contains a base64 encoding of the hexadecimal numbers comprising the digital signature itself.
+The content of these fields are defined, along with the algorithms for their calculation, in S-63 ed2.0 Part (C). [to be reconciled when S-100 finalizes digital signature elements] classification Indicates the security classification of the dataset 01 Enumeration One of the following from ISO 19115 MD_SecurityConstraints> MD_ClassificationCode (codelist) 1. unclassified 2. restricted 3. confidential 4. secret 5. top secret purpose The purpose for which the dataset has been issued 1 MD_Identification >purpose CharacterString E.g. new, re-issue, new edition, update etc. specificUsage The use for which the dataset is intended 1 CharacterString E.g. in the case of ENCs this would be a navigation purpose classification.

-Role Name Name Description Mult Туре Remarks Attribute purpose The purpose for which the dataset has been issued 1 MD_Identificati on>purpose E.g. new, re- issue, new edition, Attribute specificUsage The use for which the dataset is intended 1 CharacterString CharacterString update etc. E.g. in the case of ENCs this would be a navigation purpose classification.
-Attribute editionNumber The edition number of the dataset 1 CharacterString when a data set is initially created, the edition number 1 is assigned to it.
+Name Description Mult Value Туре Remarks editionNumber The edition number of the dataset 1 CharacterString When a data set is initially created, the edition number 1 is assigned to it.
 The edition number is increased by 1 at each new edition.
-Edition number remains the same for a re-issue.
-Attribute updateNumber Update number assigned to the dataset and increased by one for each subsequent update 1 CharacterString Update number 0 is assigned to a new dataset.
-Attribute updateApplicationDate this date is only used for the base cell files (i.e. new data sets, re-issue and new edition), not update cell files.
-All updates dated on or before this date must have been applied by the producer 01 Date Attribute issueDate date on which the data was made available by the data producer 1 Date Attribute productSpecification The product specification used to create this dataset 1 S111_ProductS pecification Attribute producingAgency Agency responsible for producing the data 1 CI_Responsible Party Attribute horizontalDatumReference Reference to the register from which the horizontal datum value is taken 1 characterString EPSG Attribute horizontalDatumValue Horizontal Datum of the entire dataset 1 Integer 4326 Attribute verticalDatum Vertical Datum of the entire dataset 1 S111_VerticalA ndSoundingDat um Attribute dataType The encoding format of the dataset 1 S100_DataFor mat Attribute otherDataTypeDescription Encoding format other than those listed.
-01 CharacterString Attribute dataTypeVersion The version number of the dataType.
-1 CharacterString Attribute boundingBox The extent of the cell limits 01 EX_Geographic BoundingBox Attribute boundingPolygon A polygon which defines the actual data limit 0 EX_BoundingP olygon Attribute comment any additional information Identifies the relationship to other 01 CharacterString Eg - Scale Attribute layerID layers that are required to view the complete data set.
-0 CharacterString Independent or Dependents
+Edition number remains the same for a re-issue. issueDate date on which the data was made available by the data producer 1 Date productSpecification The product specification used to create this dataset 1 S111_ProductSpe cification producingAgency Agency responsible for producing the data 1 CI_ResponsibleP arty horizontalDatumReference Reference to the register from which the horizontal datum value is taken 1 characterString EPSG horizontalDatumValue Horizontal Datum of the entire dataset 1 Integer 4326 verticalDatum Vertical Datum of the entire dataset 1 S100_VerticalAnd SoundingDatum soundingDatum Sounding Datum of the entire dataset 1 Enumeration S100_VerticalAnd SoundingDatum Not relevant to S-111.
+Fixed value corresponding to literal localDatum from S100_VerticalAndSoundingDatum. dataType The encoding format of the dataset 1 S100_DataFormat otherDataTypeDescription Encoding format other than those listed.
+01 CharacterString dataTypeVersion The version number of the dataType.
+1 CharacterString dataCoverage Area covered by the dataset 1 S100_DataCovera ge comment Any additional information 01 CharacterString